 University and community leaders began an ambitious and extensive campus and community outreach strategy.
-Led by Kent Koth, Director of the Center for Service and Community Engagement and Director of the Seattle University Youth Initiative, the University hosted multiple open fora and outreach meetings to inform campus and community members about the Youth Initiative and solicit feedback.
+Led by Kent Koth, Executive Director of the Center for Community Engagement and Director of the Seattle University Youth Initiative, the University hosted multiple open fora and outreach meetings to inform campus and community members about the Youth Initiative and solicit feedback.

 Additional major Youth Initiative outreach events included Seattle University’s Mission Day in April 2010 and the SUYI Campus-Community Conference held in May 2010.
 The Campus-Community Conference brought together over 300 members of the Seattle University community and the wider community.
 Attendees participated in the day-long event to learn about the needs and assets of the neighborhood, to understand the complex strengths and challenges of youth and their families, and to plan what the SUYI should entail.

 As a result, of the planning and organizing efforts, hundreds of individuals and dozens of campus and community programs had a strong commitment to the success of the Initiative.
 In addition, all events yielded valuable information to help determine the strategic direction of the Initiative.

 The Children’s Literacy Project, which had been housed in the College of Education since its inception in 1991, merged with Center for Community Engagement to assist with the Initiative.
 In November 2010, the Seattle University Board of Trustees unanimously approved the SUYI Action Plan and in February 2011, the University launched the Initiative.